amadzuki/saikou/README.md

 - User can see the list of characters or voice actors in the anime/manga.
 - User can follow other users.
 - User can create anime recommendation list.
+- Hero background Image can be automatically randomized at certain timing.

 ### Not Features List